NeuroTechX/ntx_slack_archive/general.md

  >I believe they store all date in the CSV.
 It's just a different filetype. dano  Can answer this better than I can though.

+4/3/2017 6:42 PM

+ **maxim** :

+ >VR is potentially an interesting application, but even harder to find people to do it it seems.
+I don't have a VR headset, so there is no way for me to debug it and I bet an intersection of people that have both VR and Muse is pretty small.
+Mental state detection is something that seems more interesting personally.